 From the 15th floor, Lopez took the stairs to the roof, where he disabled the access alarm, walked across to a platform, and then climbed a ladder to the top of the downtown building's three metre-tall water tanks.
 One of the hatches was open.
 He peered inside.

-There, he saw the body of an Asian woman face up in the water, naked, with her clothes floating beside her.
+There, he saw the body of a woman face up in the water, naked, with her clothes floating beside her.

 It was the guest who had vanished less than three weeks earlier: 21-year-old Canadian tourist, Elisa Lam.

 Elisa's death is the subject of a new Netflix documentary series, Crime Scene: The Vanishing at the Cecil Hotel.

 The four-part show, which is the fifth instalment of the streaming service's Crime Scene anthology, explores the venue's shadowy history as a home to notorious serial killers and the site of multiple murders, suicides and overdoses.

 Elisa's death is perhaps the Cecil's darkest legacy.